openlibhums/janeway/docs/source/manager/other/index.rst

 Janeway (as of version 1.4.4) supports publication notifications via a new role called "reader".
 This feature can be toggled on or off for any given journal.
 Once the setting is toggled on anyone with an account can sign up to receive emails when new articles are published via their profile page.
 This feature has been designed with continuous publication in mind but will also work well for those who publish full issues.

 .. figure:: ../../nstatic/publication-notifications.png
+    :alt: Publication Notification page, showing the Readers section on the left and Sent Notifications section on the right.
+    :class: Screenshot

     Viewing readers and notifications in Manager.

 Journal staff can toggle the feature on by visiting Manager > Publication Notification (Readers) and using the link displayed on that page (see figure above).

 .. figure:: ../../nstatic/register-for-reader-notifications.png
+    :alt: Example of the subscribe to article noticification button.
+    :class: Screenshot

     Registering for reader notifications.